MDH Visual Style

 - Comfortable readability

-- Images of sufficient resolution that provide or support accompanying text
+- Images of sufficient resolution that support accompanying text

 - Graphic economy - no unnecessary borders or decoration